Slids/advent-of-code-2021/README.md

 This repo contains Dylan solutions for the 2021 advent-of-code.
-It's not xactly standard Dylan, as this is my first time using Dylan.
+It's not exactly standard Dylan, as this is my first time using Dylan.